GMOD/jbrowse-components/products/jbrowse-cli/README.md

       Type of aliases defined by --refNameAliases; if "custom", --refNameAliases is either a JSON file location or inline JSON that defines a custom sequence adapter

-  --refNameColors=refNameColors
-      A comma-separated list of color strings for the reference sequence names; will cycle through colors if there are fewer colors than sequences

   --skipCheck
       Don't check whether or not the sequence file or URL exists or if you are in a JBrowse directory